Legal Proceedings, Commitments and Contingencies

 Collaborative Agreements, Royalties and Milestone Payments

-In addition, the Company has committed to make potential future “milestone” payments to third parties as part of licensing and development programs.
-Payments under these agreements become due and payable only upon the achievement of certain developmental, regulatory and/or commercial milestones.
-Because it is uncertain if and when these milestones will be achieved, such contingencies, aggregating up to $76.5 million (assuming one product per contract meets all milestones events) have not been recorded on the accompanying condensed consolidated balance sheets.
+The Company has committed to make potential future “milestone” payments to third parties as part of licensing and development programs.
+Payments under these agreements become due and payable only upon the achievement of certain developmental, regulatory and commercial milestones by the Company’s licensees.
+Because it is uncertain if and when these milestones will be achieved, such contingencies, aggregating up to $15.5 million (assuming one product per contract meets all milestones events) have not been recorded on the accompanying consolidated balance sheets.
 The Company is unable to determine precisely when and if payment obligations under the agreements will become due as these obligations are based on milestone events, the achievement of which is subject to a significant number of risks and uncertainties.

-On October 1, 2015, a stockholder purporting to act on the behalf of the Company, filed a derivative lawsuit in the Superior Court of California for the County of Alameda, purportedly asserting claims on behalf of the Company against certain of officers and the members of board of directors of the Company, captioned Silva v.
-Scannon, et al. The lawsuit asserts claims for breach of fiduciary duty, corporate waste and unjust enrichment based on the dissemination of allegedly false and misleading statements related to the Company’s EYEGUARD-B study.
+On October 1, 2015, a stockholder purporting to act on the behalf of the Company, filed a derivative lawsuit in the Superior Court of California for the County of Alameda, purportedly asserting claims on behalf of the Company against certain of its officers and the members of Board of Directors of the Company, captioned Silva v.
+Scannon, et al. (Case No. RG15787990).
+The lawsuit asserts claims for breach of fiduciary duty, corporate waste and unjust enrichment based on the dissemination of allegedly false and misleading statements related to the Company’s EYEGUARD-B study.
 The plaintiff is seeking unspecified monetary damages and other relief, including reforms and improvements to the Company’s corporate governance and internal procedures.
-Management believes the allegations have no merit and intends to vigorously defend against the claims.
-Currently, the Company does not believe that the outcome of this matter will have a material adverse effect on its business or financial condition, although an unfavorable outcome could have a material adverse effect on its results of operations for the period in which such a loss is recognized.
+This action has been stayed pending further developments in the securities class action.
+Management believes that the allegations have no merit and intends to vigorously defend against the claims.
+Currently, the Company does not believe that the outcome of this matter will have a material adverse effect on its business or financial condition.
 The Company cannot reasonably estimate the possible loss or range of loss that may arise from this lawsuit.